ihr-it-projekt/DayZModsInfo/The Mod Base/README.md

 Before you begin, make sure you have:
 - A DayZ server with admin access
-- Steam account with DayZ Tools installed
+- A Steam account with DayZ Tools installed
-- Valid license for the mods you want to use
+- A valid license for the mods you want to use
-- Basic understanding of DayZ server file structure
+- A basic understanding of the DayZ server file structure

 ### Step-by-Step Process

 #### 1. Download Your Mods
 Start by downloading the mods and licenses from the official webshop:
 - Visit [themodbase.com](https://themodbase.com)
-- Navigate to "Your license and downloads"
+- Navigate to "Your licenses and downloads"
 - Download both the mod files and your license key
 - Accept the terms and conditions